 So I was lamenting this on Facebook and a friend who was moving let me know that his and his girlfriend's apartment would be vacant soon, as they were leaving a bit before their lease was up.
 And they very kindly offered the place to me to work.
 So I had this empty apartment, just a chair and a small table.
 No WiFi.
 I spread out the book page by page.
 I made lists of the first and last lines and tacked them to the wall.
 The process became very physical, like assembling a puzzle.

-Some obvious things jumped out, like putting the one 3rd person story in the middle, as a kind of transitioning device, and spacing out the 2 stories with missing fathers.
+Some obvious things jumped out, like putting the one third-person story in the middle, as a kind of transitioning device, and spacing out the two stories with missing fathers.

-And you spaced out the stories about sibling relationships

-Laura van den Berg

 But the physicality of the process also allowed me to notice smaller things.
 Like how the last line of the first story has the word "evidence," which bled into "Opa-Locka," the second story, which is about private eyes.

 The first and last story booked with arrivals and bodily danger (a hurricane, an emergency landing); the narrator has a twin that died at birth in the first story; in the last one, the narrator has a adult twin that goes missing.

-That’s funny because in preparation for this interview, I wrote down the first and last line of every story in this book.
-Because that helped me see the overarching themes.
-When I teach, I always tell my students to focus on the first and last lines.

-I gave a lot of thought to where I wanted to intensify echoes and where, conversely, I wanted to create distance.
-Like spacing out the sibling stories, as you said.
-It was an intricate process!

 It’s important for beginners to know that writers are not idiot savants.
 So much of the process is intuitive, but there is also a lot of conscious, strategic work.
 A lot of awareness of patterns, etc. You have to have perspective on your own work.
 A critical eye.